Israeli military says it has rescued another hostage abducted in Hamas' Oct. 7 attack

 Hamas hopes to trade the hostages for a lasting cease-fire, the withdrawal of Israeli troops from Gaza and the release of a large number of Palestinian prisoners, including high-profile militants.

-Last week, after the Israeli military recovered the bodies of six hostages in southern Gaza, Israel's military spokesperson, Rear Adm.
-Daniel Hagari, said the army was working to gather more intelligence for rescue operations.
-But he added that "we cannot bring everyone back through rescue operations alone."
+Last week, after the Israeli military recovered the bodies of six hostages in southern Gaza, Israel's military spokesperson, Hagari, said the army was working to gather more intelligence for rescue operations.
+But he added that "we cannot bring everyone back through rescue operations alone." ___

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war